-Answer: Each responsible entity will need to conduct risk assessments to determine what information, were it to be released to unauthorized individuals, would put the reliable operation of that portion of the grid under its control at risk.
-Some examples of critical information would be grid maps, network connectivity diagrams, operating procedures, and disaster recovery plans.
+Answer: Each Responsible Entity will need to conduct risk assessments to determine what information, were it to be released to unauthorized individuals, would put the reliable operation of that portion of the grid under its control at risk.
+Some examples of critical information would be the entity's grid maps, network connectivity diagrams, operating procedures, floor plans for facilities housing critical assets, and disaster recovery plans.